rkoshak/sensorReporter/heartbeat/README.md

 Output | Purpose
 -|-
 `FormatNumber` | Destination to publish the uptime in milliseconds.
 When using with the openHAB connection configure a number item.
-`FormatString` | Destination to publish the formated uptime: d 'days,' hh:mm:ss.
+`FormatString` | Destination to publish the formated uptime: `d 'days,' hh:mm:ss`.
 When using with the openHAB connection configure a string item.

 ## Example Config